1984 VW GTI quick drive: More fun than 95% of the cars I've driven this year

 Based on what I've seen, I've got no doubt that the 2022 Mk 8 will adeptly carry that bloodline forward.
 That said, it's this old silver hatchback that's lodged in my head, giving me the best kind of deja vu.
 Once again, I find myself with the inescapable urge to reach out and see if VW will part with a certain 1984 GTI from its private collection.

-Discuss: 1984 Volkswagen GTI: More fun than 95% of the cars I've driven this year
+Discuss: 1984 Volkswagen Rabbit GTI: More entertaining than 95% of the cars I've driven this year

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.